bdoring/g66-pokemon-node/README.md

 Then the Pokemón with the higher Combat Power 'wins' the fight And the winning Pokemón's name is displayed on the page next to the word 'WINNER!'
 ```
-__HINT:__ Would it be simpler if all the data you need is passed in to the view
-when the page loads (before the user clicks the button?)?
-HOWEVER, a Pokemón's
-Combat Power should NOT be stored in the cookie.
-You will need to get that info
-from the database.

 __#10__